-On July 5, 2023, the Department of Housing and Urban Development released the Notice of Funding Opportunity (NOFO) for the 2023 Continuum of Care (CoC) Program.
+The US Department of Housing and Urban Development (HUD) Office of Special Needs Assistance Programs (SNAPS) has released the Notice of Funding Opportunity (NOFO) for the FY2024 & FY 25 Continuum of Care (CoC) Program.
 This announcement is to notify all parties seeking new or renewal funding of the changes and requirements for this year's competition and should be read in full.
-A technical assistance/question & answer session will be held on Friday August 4, 2023, at 10am via Teams.
-Click here to join the meeting.
-If prompted for Meeting ID and Passcode - ID: 229 327 860 335.
-PC: yGLREx.
-For call in, use 1-405-534-4946 Phone Conference ID: 652 179 511# Attendance of this meetings is recommended for any organization submitting a renewal, new project, expansion, or consolidated application.
+A technical assistance/question & answer session will be held on Friday September 6, 2024, at 10am via Teams.
+Click here >(Join the meeting now) to join the meeting.
+If prompted for Meeting ID and Passcode - ID: 297 308 328 952.
+PC: pnqxw5.
+For call in, use 1-405-534-4946 Phone Conference ID: 521 370 459# Attendance of this meetings is required for any organization submitting a renewal, new project, expansion, or consolidated application.
 The type of projects requested and criteria that must be followed by each entity wishing to be considered for funding are outlined below.